 Do we fulfill our lives as connected Christians, through sentiment and through engaging in helping the poor, reaching out to our neighbors through the compassion made possible by Christian humanitarian organizations?
-Christian humanitarian organizations work tirelessly all around the world to spread Hope, Faith and Charity.
+Christian humanitarian organizations work tirelessly all around the world to spread Hope, Faith, and Charity.
 Sharefaith has assembled a list of the top 4 Christian humanitarian organizations to give you a good overview of what they do and how to support them.

 Are you looking for a good organization to donate to?
 Try one of these.
 Click To Tweet

-Top 4 Christian humanitarian organizations fighting poverty, slavery and world hunger.
+Top 4 Christian humanitarian organizations fighting poverty, slavery, and world hunger.

-Faith, hope and charity: Three fundamental theological virtues inspiring and leading individuals to engage in humanitarian action within Christian organizations.
+Faith, hope, and charity: Three fundamental theological virtues inspiring and leading individuals to engage in humanitarian action within Christian organizations.
 We use these words frequently when we talk about what drives us in our lives, what motivates us to achieve, what keeps us grounded, and especially when we talk about helping the poor.
 We treat these words as emblematic tokens when we talk about the essence of life itself, what compassion is to us; what makes us who we are as humans.

 There are many ways that you as a Christian can actively engage in helping the poor.
 Please take a look at each of the Top four Christian humanitarian organizations which are dedicated to fighting poverty and persecution and helping the poor all over the world today.

-Through their members, volunteers and most importantly, thanks to Christian charity donations, they can work tirelessly in poverty stricken areas to build schools, dig wells, translate books and administer to the needs of the poor.
+Through their members, volunteers and most importantly, thanks to Christian charity donations, they can work tirelessly in poverty-stricken areas to build schools, dig wells, translate books and administer to the needs of the poor.
 They do so by helping young mothers and children, putting an end to the persecution of helpless children, providing help to disaster-stricken regions and to allocate emergency resources to destitute people by fighting against poverty and slavery.

 We have assembled a list of the top 4 Christian humanitarian organizations.
-Each of these Christian humanitarian organizations depend on your heartfelt engagement.
+Each of these Christian humanitarian organizations depends on your heartfelt engagement.
 You can be part of spreading the word and the deed.
 World hunger can indeed be defeated!

 Do you have enough?
 Or do you have more than enough?
 Have you ever wondered why?